gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/decision-model.md

 $$π(𝐬) ≥ p(𝐬) + ∑_{j∈D} z(𝐬_j∣𝐬_{I(j)}) - |D|,\quad ∀𝐬∈𝐒 \tag{6}$$

+## Positive Path Utility
 We can omit the constraint $(6)$ from the model if we use a **positive path utility** function $\mathcal{U}^+$ which is an affine transformation of path utility function $\mathcal{U}.$ As an example, we can subtract the minimum of the original utility function and then add one as follows.

 $$\mathcal{U}^+(𝐬) = \mathcal{U}(𝐬) - \min_{𝐬∈𝐒} \mathcal{U}(𝐬) + 1.$$

-Next we discuss lazy constraint and concrete objective functions below.

 ## Lazy Constraints
 Valid equalities are equalities that can be be derived from the problem structure.
 They can help in computing the optimal decision strategies, but adding them directly may slow down the overall solution process.
 By adding valid equalities during the solution process as *lazy constraints*, the MILP solver can prune nodes of the branch-and-bound tree more efficiently.
 We have the following valid equalities.

-We can exploit the fact that the path probabilities sum to one by using the **probability sum cut**
+We can exploit the fact that the path probabilities sum to one by using the **probability sum cut** defined as

 $$∑_{𝐬∈𝐒}π(𝐬)=1. \tag{7}$$

-For problems where the number of active paths $|𝐒^Z|$ is known, we can exploit it by using the **number of active paths cut**
+For problems where the number of active paths $|𝐒^Z|$ is known, we can exploit it by using the **number of active paths cut** defined as

 $$∑_{𝐬∈𝐒} \frac{π(𝐬)}{p(𝐬)}=|𝐒^Z|. \tag{8}$$